Kevin Smith Is Proof Positive That Fan Service Currently Dominates The Usually Money Driven Entertainment Industry

 Filmmaker and pop culture icon Kevin Smith released the first trailer for his newest movie at San Diego Comic-Con 2019.
 A sequel to 2001’s Jay And Silent Bob Strike Back, the film is hilariously titled Jay And Silent Bob Reboot.
 The story sees the titular characters travel (once again) to Hollywood.
 Also, once again, they want to stop a fictional movie, based on comic book characters they inspired, featured in another Smith classic film Chasing Amy.
 Yeah, it gets really meta.

-The trailer to Jay And Silent Bob Reboot showcases typical Smith humor.
+The Jay And Silent Bob Reboot trailer showcases typical Smith humor.
 Also we see surprising appearances by many big-time Hollywood stars, all of whom Smith can proudly call friends.
 Smith’s continued goodwill in Hollywood, despite a hit and miss commercial track record, is impressive.

 How can someone like Kevin Smith, a professional fan turned storyteller, can maintain his career?
 Given the industry’s emphasis on commercial success, the failure of the film Jersey Girl alone should have doomed him.